Fikoko/Optivar/README.md

 Whole programming language has only 2 syntax structure:

-1)  let y1 = f( x1 , x2 , x3 , ... );   // let the output y1 be equivalent of functional translation f of variables x1, x2 , x3 ...
+1)  let y1 = f( x1 , x2 , x3 , ... );
 2)  -- comment

+For simplicity, it is translated to natural language as:

+"let the output y1 be equivalent of functional translation f of variables x1, x2 , x3 ..."

 ## Getting Started